-Schedule: The warning signal for the first race will be at 1800EDT on each regatta date (except August 17, which will at 1730 EDT).
+Schedule: The warning signal for the first race will be at 1800EDT on each regatta date.
 Subsequent races in a regatta will be held as soon as possible after the end of the previous race.
 No race will be started after sunset.
 The regatta dates are as follows:

-Spring Series: May 25, June 1, 8, 15, 22, 29

-Summer Series: July 13, 20, 27, August 3, 10, 17 ( warning at 1730 EDT)
+Spring Series: May 21, 28 June 4, 11, 18, 25 Summer Series: July 2, 9, 16, 23, 30, August 6

 Racing Area: Racing will be held on Lake Winnipesaukee.
-The primary racing area will on the Broads, southwest of Welch Island.
+The primary racing area will be on the Broads, southwest of Welch Island.
 However, the race committee may choose to use Sander's Bay as an alternative racing area.